 How Much Will It Cost To Ship My Heavy Equipment By Rail?

-- Additional freight services – If you cannot transport your equipment to the rail freight station yourself or retrieve it from the destination rail freight station, you’ll need to factor in the cost of hiring a flatbed truck to ship your equipment to and from the rail station.
+- Additional freight services – If you cannot transport your machinery to the rail freight station yourself or retrieve it from the destination rail freight station, you’ll need to factor in the cost of hiring a flatbed truck to ship your equipment to and from the rail station.

 How Long Does It Take To Ship Heavy Equipment By Rail?